 3. Have a candlelit meal with loved ones

 Earth Hour is the perfect time for contemplation, and what better way to do that than by sharing a thoughtful conversation over a candlelit dinner.

-You could enjoy a cosy meal at home like Rhiannon in Bethesda, who will then be having after-dinner activities, ‘playing cards, board games and music’ with friends.
+You could enjoy a cosy meal at home and enjoy after-dinner activities; ‘playing cards, board games and music’ with friends.